Layr-Labs/eigenlayer-contracts/docs/multichain/README.md

 ### Destination Chain

 Destination chain contracts receive transported stake weights from an offchain service.
-Consumers of an operatorSet use transported stakes to verify tasks computed off-chain.
+The supported destination chains are Mainnet and Base.

 #### Operator Table Updater